chrabach/01.kickstarter-analysis/README.md

 The second insight is that pledges in unsuccessful campaigns are one tenth the size of successful campaigns.
 This proves that the only reason for failure is not overreach in goals, but rather something else is happening.

-# Challenges
+### Challenges

 Possible challenges that might be encountered in the analysis is data integrity.
-It is considered best practice to utilize cross checks in subtotalled data, but the problem statments preclude such practice.  $tagnation
+It is considered best practice to utilize cross checks in subtotalled data, but the problem statements preclude such practice.